 (20)

-where , and can be regarded as the basic trust assignment function (mass function) of uncertainty information assigned to a given risk level.
+where , and can be seen as the basic trust assignment function (mass function) of uncertainty information assigned to a given risk level.

 4.2 Adjustment of initial mass function

-Different types of uncertain information affect assessment results from different perspectives, but the degree of impact is different.
+Different types of uncertain information can affect assessment results from different perspectives, but the degree of impact is different.
 In other words, the importance is different.
 The abovementioned differences cannot be reflected in the initial mass functions.
 Therefore, it is necessary to modify the initial mass function.
 This section focuses on determining the weight of each indicator and how to use weights to influence mass functions.

 4.2.1 Determination of weights